scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 2. Pick the right base traits for the collection.
 3. Inherit from the right implementation trait to implement most collection operations.
+4. Overload desired operations that do not return, by default, a collection as specific as they could.
+A complete list of such operations is given as an appendix.

 You have now seen how Scala's collections are built and how you can add new kinds of collections.
 Because of Scala's rich support for